jedhodson/kisst/README.md

 4. Start the server: `npm run server`

 ## Nifty Features
-### Enter to progress feilds
+### Enter to progress fields
-Pressing enter will move you to the next input feild.
+Pressing enter will move you to the next input field.
 Works like a charm with most barcode scanners.

-### Locking Feild Locking
+### Locking field Locking
-When moving alot of stock into one location, you can lock the location feild to only cycle between barcode and quantity.
+When moving alot of stock into one location, you can lock the location field to only cycle between barcode and quantity.

 Just click the padlock icon.